Foso/Jetpack-Compose-Playground/mkdocs/foundation/lazycolumnfor.md

 # LazyColumnFor

 !!! info
     This is the API of version dev16.
 Newer versions may have a different one

 A [LazyColumnFor](https://developer.android.com/reference/kotlin/androidx/compose/foundation/lazy/package-summary.html#LazyColumnFor) is a vertically scrolling list that only composes and lays out the currently visible items.
+It's similar to a Recyclerview in the classic Android View system.

 <p align="left">
   <img src ="../../images/foundation/lazycolumnitems.png" height=100 width=300 />